kallimachos/bash/README.rst

 rackup.sh
 ~~~~~~~~~
-Merges local master branches for Rackspace repositories with upstream
+Merges upstream into local master branches for Rackspace repositories
 and pushes the results to origin.